 The incidence of DH is thought to be 10 in 100,000 typically beginning in the 2nd to 4th decade of life.
 It is two times more common in men and more so in Caucasians of northern European descent.
 DH affects about 15%-25% of patients with celiac disease.

 In our practice we like to say that the skin is a reflection of gut health.
 Whether the condition is acne, eczema, dry skin, psoriasis or DH, when a skin condition is present we look to the gut.
+I tried everything, from cleanser to oral contraceptives and homeopathy.
+The result was 0.
+After another tantrum in front of a mirror, I went to another dermatologist.
+The doctor examined me and found out what methods I had tried to solve the problem, and then he said that I would take Accutane.
+I told him about my fears, he laughed and said that I should spend less time surfing the Internet.
 Researchers of DH agree with us.
 In fact they suggest that the tTG enzyme that is classically measured in the blood for celiac disease has a ‘skin derived’ version that indicates the presence of DH.
 They feel the underlying mechanism has to do with molecular mimicry between the gut’s tTG and the skin’s.
 By the way, Cyrex Labs is soon to release this particular skin-related tTG as a blood test for DH.

 Treatment for DH is twofold: